Frequently Asked Questions about Reserves

 - Requests must be submitted at least two (2) weeks prior to the projected date of use.
 Contact Amanda Pippitt, Access Services Librarian, with the information about the items you wish to place on reserve.

-- If available through one of Staley Library's electronic subscription resources, or if a copyright compliant, free copy of the resource is available on the web, a persistent URL or link to the document will be posted rather than a scanned copy of the document.
+- If available through one of Staley Library's electronic subscription resources, or if a copyright compliant, free copy of the resource is available on the web, a persistent URL or link to the document should be posted rather than a scanned copy of the document.
 If you need assistance determining whether an electronic copy is available, please contact Amanda Pippitt.

 - If materials are not available electronically, mail documents to be scanned to Amanda Pippitt.
 Scans will include the title and copyright pages of book sources and article citation information for any journal sources.
 Any copy originals will be returned to you through campus mail.

-- Upon notification that the reserve items are available, please check links in your Moodle course to make sure that they are readable.
+- Upon notification that the reserve items are available, please add files/links to your Moodle course and check links to make sure that they are readable.

 What are the loan periods and fines governing reserve materials?